LPfromPGH/Python-Challenge/README.md

     first_row=next(csv_reader)"

 But everything I tried to remedy the issue broke the code and then nothing would work right.
 So I'll take the deduction, losing 5 points is better than losing all of them lol.
 Big shout out to Marc Calache, my tutor.
-He helped me fix my code so that Python would read my list as integers, and also helped me with the greatest increase/decrease part of my code.
+He helped me fix my code so that Python would read my list as integers, and also helped me with the greatest increase/decrease and average change part of my code.
 ![IMAGE DESCRIPTION](https://github.com/LPfromPGH/Python-Challenge/blob/main/Screenshot%202023-07-20%20Finance.png)

 PyPoll